jan-warchol/selenized/urxvt/README.md

 Selenized color palette for urxvt
 ---------------------------------

-Usage: paste the contents of the selected palette into `~/.Xdefaults` file, or save the palette file somewhere and use an include statement like this:
+Usage: save the file with the palette somewhere and add to your `~/.Xdefaults` an include statement like this:

-`#include "<selenized-palette-file>"`
+    #include "<path to palette file>"

+(note the double quotes around the path).